 Live Earth is different than most maps because we are built from the ground up to deal with real-time streaming data that is changing rapidly over time.
 We collect streaming data from around the globe and make that available to you, with our data synchronization tools.
 We also connect to your local IT systems and databases to build a single common operational picture for all your operations in one place.

-In this video example, you are looking at a live picture of the Washington D.C. area and a variety of feeds around the city.
-For example, this view presents:
+For example, you can see the Live Earth view of the Washington D.C. area and a variety of data feeds around the city, such as:

 - A streaming traffic camera